loading

 Acoustic paint is a cost-effective option for mitigating minor noise issues, although it is not as effective as other methods.

-• Situations where structural changes are not feasible
+• Suitable for light acoustic improvements where structural changes are not feasible

 soundproofing ceiling